Azure/aks-engine-azurestack/SUPPORT.md

 # Support

 ## How to file issues and get help

 This project uses GitHub Issues to track bugs and feature requests.
 Please search the [existing issues][github-issues] before filing new issues to avoid duplicates.
 For new issues, file your bug or feature request as a new Issue.
 The AKS Engine project maintainers will respond to the best of their abilities.

+Additionally, Azure Stack Hub operators can contact [product support][ash-support].

 ## Support FAQ

-### Is AKS Engine currently maintained?

-See the [AKS Engine project status][project-status] for updates on the maintenance of AKS Engine.

 ### How often are new AKS Engine releases published?